quadrismegistus/prosodic/README.md

 The command `/parse` will metrically parse whatever text is currently loaded into PROSODIC.
 Once the text is parsed, further commands become possible, all of which either view or save the data gleaned from the parser.

 The command `/scan` prints the best parse for each line, along with statistics on which constraints it violated.
 [This output, like any other output, can be saved to disk (and then opened with Excel) by using the `/save` command.]
-For instance, here are the first four lines of Paradise Lost, using the `/scan` command:
+For instance, here are the first four lines of *Paradise Lost*, using the `/scan` command:

 	text                                    		parse                                   		#pars	#viol	meter			[*footmin-none]	[*strength.s=>-u]	[*strength.w=>-p]	[*stress.s=>-u]	[*stress.w=>-p]
 	of mans first disobedience and the fruit		of|MANS|first|DI|so|BE|di|ENCE|and.the|FRUIT	3		5		wswswswswws		0				0					2					2				1